benwaffle/the-vala-manual/en/attribute-examples.md

 ### Gtk Attributes

-This example shows how to use the Gtk attributes to automatically bind a Glade XML representation of UI to a Vala Class.
-While it would be possible to do this on the command line in several steps, a Makefile is used to automate the process.
+This example shows how to use the Gtk attributes to automatically bind a Glade XML representation of a UI to a Vala Class.
+While it would be possible to do all of this on the command line in several steps, a Makefile is used to automate the process.

 mywidget.vala
 ```vala